ATAMProductions/sms2email/README.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# SMS Gateway (sms2email)

+This is my ugly code to turn Twilio sms into emails.
+It also enables me to turn a reply back to SMS to the original sender.
+Its an sms2email gateway!

+Consider this to have set up:

-* Ruby version
+* Ruby version: ruby '2.1.5'

-* System dependencies
+* System dependencies: redis, 1 web server, 1 worker server

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite: lol

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.

 # Load Test
 ```